2018ik/2018ik.github.io/_wiki/full_time_training.markdown

 ## Background

 The **Full-time Training** is a Bible truth and church service training whose primary goal is to help its trainees know the truth throughout its two-year curriculum.
-To buy truth (Prov.
-23:23) we must redeem the time, as well as our being.
-We "redeem" our being by opening our being, that is through consecration.
+This include eight items which the Bible primarily reveals: the processed and consummated Triune God, the all-inclusive Christ, the Spirit, the divine life, the church, the Body of Christ, the constitution of God with the believers, and the New Jerusalem.
+Furthermore, the training teaches concerning prophesying this truth as the gospel to all the earth.

 Today, God wants to dwell in our midsts, but there is a massive disparity being us and Him.
 We need to learn how to live with Him, how to match Him.
 This is also a training on how to spend time with the Lord.
 The study of the truth in the FTTA constitutes the trainees with a healthy deposit and an enlarged appetite for the truth that will result in a lifetime endeavor of studying the truth (2 Tim.
 1:13-14)